What to Expect From Your Mass Notification System

 Your notification system’s integrated map will visually display your people and offices in proximity to the events you’re tracking.
 When you see inclement weather on the radar, a road closure on the major freeway, or a shooting at a nearby building, you can determine which of your people face danger.
 Select to see the exact physical location of your incoming messages and communicate directly with your offices and people from the map view.

 With a geo-fencing system, draw a virtual fence around a particular area in danger, and alert every employee within that fenced area with targeted messaging.
-Whether your people are in your office, traveling, or working remote for the day, they will remain informed and alert.
+Whether your people are in your office, traveling, or working remotely for the day, they will remain informed and alert.
 And importantly, your communication will only go to employees in harm’s way, not the broader audience.

 Integrating with existing internal business systems, such as HR systems and employee directories, automates manual entries to save precious time when uploading employees into a system.
 While this basic integration gives you the foundation for audience grouping, you can also integrate additional data sources to improve targeting capabilities.
 If you have a large group of traveling employees, sync your organization’s travel data with your notification system to create dynamic groups.
 For example, if you have ten employees booked at a hotel in London, those employees would be part of a dynamic London group, joining your other employees who live and work in the area.